zcsinger/just-c/README.md

 ## Challenge 1

-Write a program that outputs "hello" without using any includes or semicolons.
+Write a program that prints "Hello, World!" to standard output without using any or semicolon or hashtag keystrokes.

 ## Challenge 2

-Write a program that prints the numbers from 1 to n without using any semicolons, with an integer command line argument.
+Write a program that inputs an integer from the command line and prints the numbers from 1 to n to standard output without using any semicolon or hashtag keystrokes, with an integer command line argument.

 ## Challenge 3